vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Now They be here.
 Soon in the morn. <br>
 When thou wake Them.
 Then thou be'st Them."

+What It wants, can and must are one <br>
+and the same thing, It has no laws. <br>
+"I'm the kid you wish you had, ‘cause <br>
+your ex didn't want your girl or son."

 It’s in front of me in the glass, <br>
 so I turn ‘round and say to Them: <br>
 "Look how nice I am, I’m a gem." <br>